Monochorionic twins

 Various types of chorionicity and amniosity (how the baby's sac looks) in monozygotic (identical) twins as a result of when the fertilized egg divides.

 Monochorionic twins are monozygotic (identical) twins that share the same placenta.
-If the placenta is shared by more than two twins (see multiple birth), these are monochorionic multiples.
+If the placenta is shared by more than two (see multiple birth), these are monochorionic multiples.
 Monochorionic twins occur in 0.3% of all pregnancies.
 Seventy-five percent of monozygotic twin pregnancies are monochorionic; the remaining 25% are dichorionic diamniotic.
 If the placenta divides, this takes place before the third day after fertilization.

 Amniocity and zygosity

 Abdominal ultrasonography of monoamniotic twins at a gestational age of 15 weeks.
 There is no sign of any membrane between the fetuses.
 A coronal plane is shown of the twin at left, and a sagittal plane of parts of the upper thorax and head is shown of the twin at right.

 Monochorionic twins generally have two amniotic sacs (called Monochorionic-Diamniotic "MoDi"), but sometimes, in the case of monoamniotic twins (Monochorionic-Monoamniotic "MoMo"), they also share the same amniotic sac.
 Monoamniotic twins occur when the split takes place after the ninth day after fertilization.
 Monoamniotic twins are always monozygotic (identical twins).
 Monochorionic-Diamniotic twins are always monozygotic.